It just doesn’t get any better than biology!

 Isis is a University of York graduate with a BSc (Hons) in Biological Sciences.
 York is also where she completed her PGCE.
-As part of her degree she participated in an industrial placement at Imperial College where she was involved in Cystic Fibrosis research.
+As part of her degree, she participated in an industrial placement at Imperial College where she was involved in Cystic Fibrosis research.
 Her subject interests include Genetics and Microbiology.
-Outside the classroom Isis has always enjoyed swimming and during her time at York was a member of her university Octopush team.
+Outside the classroom, Isis has always enjoyed swimming and runs the Synchronised swimming club at school.
+When she has opportunity, she also plays Octopush and during her time at university was a member of her university Octopush team.

-Mrs Aimee Seal BSc (Hons) Teacher of Biology, Head of First Year
+Mrs Aimee Seal BSc (Hons) Teacher of Biology and Head of Year

 Aimee is a graduate of the University of Durham, with a BSc (Hons) in Biological Sciences, and she completed her PGCE at Newcastle University.
 She taught in the Lake District where she is from before relocating to Caterham 13 years ago.
 Aimee has enjoyed teaching both Biology and Human Biology at A-level in recent years and her particular subject interests are Physiology and Molecular Biology.
 Outside the classroom she is a Head of Year for First/Second years and finds supporting their pastoral needs very rewarding.
 She is a Ballroom and Latin American dancer, and is also part of the D of E team.

 Dr Carla Gentile BSc MSc PhD in Biological Sciences Teacher of Biology